Michelle Horn

-Michelle Horn (born February 28, 1987) is an American actress.
+Michelle Horn (born February 28, 1987) is an American retired actress.
 She is best known for her voice acting role as young Kiara in The Lion King II: Simba's Pride.

 Career

 Horn is known for her work in the television shows Strong Medicine and Family Law.
 Horn is also known for her voiceover work as young Kiara in The Lion King II: Simba's Pride.
 Her voice can be heard in Lion King-related merchandise such as software, plushes, toys, and video games.
 Horn costarred with Bruce Willis in the 2005 feature Hostage as Jennifer Smith and appeared on Loving Annabelle as Kristen.
 Her TV show guest appearances include two episodes of Star Trek: Deep Space Nine ("Tears of the Prophets" and "Penumbra") as Sahgi, a young Bajoran resident of Deep Space Nine, an episode of Without a Trace, "4.0" as Tara Patterson, as well as an episode of Family Guy as Eliza Pinchley.
 Horn was cast as Sophie in the UK animated television show Dodo in 2021 which also starred Dylan Llewellyn, Mark Watson, Connor Swindells, Kadiff Kirwan, Akiya Henry and Ricky Wilson.